akihikodaki/dts/test_plans/cvl_dcf_switch_filter_test_plan.rst

 Test case: Max vfs
 ==================

-Description: 256 VFs can be created on a CVL nic, if 2*100G card, each PF can create 128 VFs, else if 4*25G card, each PF can create 64 VFs.
+Description: 256 VFs can be created on a CVL NIC, if 2*100G NIC, each PF can create 128 VFs, else if 4*25G NIC, each PF can create 64 VFs.
 This case is used to test when all VFs on a PF are used, switch filter rules can work.

-design case with 4*25G card.
+This case is designed based on 4*25G NIC.

 1. generate 64 VFs on PF::